 Loud or amplified speech audible, loud music audible, bass notes particularly strong

 Loud or amplified speech faintly audible, loud music slightly audible, but bass notes quite noticeable.
 This is the minimum STC required by National Building Code for separation between dwellings.

-Speech and loud music inaudible, except for very strong bass notes.
+Speech and loud music are inaudible, except for powerful bass notes.
 This level should be the minimum required for high-end construction.

 Blocks almost all sounds that can be normally expected in a dwelling.
 This level is the minimum required for special applications, such as a recording studio.
 Requires specialized wall assembly design.

-As an example, a typical 3 to 4 inch thick concrete partition provides about STC 40 to 45.
-Flanking noise paths will further degrade the noise attenuation of the wall, resulting in lower ASTC value.
+For example, a typical 3 to 4-inch thick concrete partition provides about STC 40 to 45.
+Flanking noise paths will further degrade the noise attenuation of the wall, resulting in a lower ASTC value.
 Wood frame buildings require special wall assemblies to meet the minimum (or better) soundproofing requirements.
 The table below [from reference 1] provides STC and ASTC values for different types of buildings.

-Different situation exists with respect to structure borne impact noise - the sound of footfall, dropped objects and chair shuffling heard from neighbours above.
-There is no building code requirement for specific amount of attenuation of impact noise.
-This type of noise can be also very distracting to occupants and is the most frequent cause of condominium noise complaints.
+A different situation exists concerning structure-borne impact noise - the sound of a footfall, dropped objects, and chair shuffling heard from neighbours above.
+There is no building code requirement for a specific amount of attenuation of impact noise.
+This type of noise can also be very distracting to occupants and is the most frequent cause of condominium noise complaints.

-Impact Insulation Class (IIC) is an important measure of noise control in buildings.
+Impact Insulation Class (IIC) is an essential measure of building noise control.
 Ask your builder or property manager about the level of construction in your building.
 The table below [from reference 1] provides IIC and Apparent Impact Insulation Class (AIIC) values for different types of buildings.

 not specified in Canada